 In Windows 10, you can initiate a Start menu search without clicking the taskbar search box or search icon.
 You just need to open the Start menu and begin typing the query in order to see search results.
-For instance, to search for Internet Explorer, you just need to open the Start menu by either clicking on its icon or pressing Windows logo key, and then start typing Internet Explorer to see Internet Explorer and related results.
+For instance, to search for Internet Explorer, you just need to open the Start menu by either clicking on its icon or pressing the Windows logo key and then start typing Internet Explorer to see Internet Explorer and related results.

 Add a search box to Start menu

 Unfortunately, there is no way out there to add a search box to the original Start menu of Windows 10.
 In other words, it’s not possible to get a search box in the Windows 10 Start menu.
 You can access the Start menu search by following the instructions mentioned above.

 That said, if you can’t live without the Start menu search box, you have no option but to install a third-party Start menu like Classic Shell, Start10, StartIsBack+++.
 While the Classic Shell is free and pretty good, the other two Start menu replacements are not free.

 As you can see in the picture above, Classic Shell’s Start menu is more or less like the Start menu of Windows 7.
 It includes a search box as well.